mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 #### 4.2.3 Progress Review Meetings
 The Contractor must be attend weekly progress review meetings by teleconference and provide updates to the Technical Authority on progress towards completion of the deliverables.
 Progress review meetings shall be scheduled by the Technical Authority, and all pertinent details such as teleconferencing information shall be provided to the Contractor by the Technical Authority not less than 24 hours in advance.
 The Contractor must respond to inquiries pertaining to the completion of deliverables on an ad hoc basis.

-The Contractor must prepare a Record of Discussion for each progress review meeting in .doc, .odf, or .pdf format and provide it to the Technical Authority electronically within 48 hours of the progress review meeting.
+The Contractor must prepare a Record of Discussion for each progress review meeting to the Technical Authority electronically within 48 hours of the progress review meeting.

-##### 4.2.3.1 Deliverable(s)

-Record of Discussion
+##### Deliverable - Record of Discussion

 Due Date: within 48 hours of the progress review meeting